mlarocca/jsgraphs/readme/tutorial.md

 console.log(u1.id === u2.id);   // true
 ```

-You might want to hold to the id of a vertex, because you will need it to retrieve (a copy of) the actual vertex from the graph, and even to create a new edge (as we'll see in the next section).
+You might want to hold to the id of a vertex, because you will need it to retrieve a reference to the actual vertex from the graph, and even to create a new edge (as we'll see in the next section).

 ```javascript
 const u = graph.getVertex(uId);